Rampage (2018 film): Box office

 Rampage grossed $101 million in the United States and Canada and $327 million in other territories for a worldwide total of $428 million against a production budget of $120 million plus another $140 million for the marketing budget.
 Deadline Hollywood reported that the film was likely to break even two years after its release after accounting for all revenue streams.

 In the United States and Canada, Rampage was released alongside the openings of Truth or Dare and Sgt.
 Stubby: An American Hero, as well as the wide expansion of Isle of Dogs, and was projected to gross $35–40 million from 3,950 theaters in its opening weekend.
 The film made $11.5 million on its first day (including $2.4 million from Thursday night previews), $13.9 million on Saturday, and a total of $35.7 million over the weekend, finishing first at the box office.
 Like many films starring Johnson, the audience demographics were diverse, with 43% being Caucasian, 21% Hispanic, 19% African American, and 14% Asian.
-The film dropped 41% in its sophomore weekend to $21 million, finishing second behind A Quiet Place, which was in its third week.
+The film dropped 41% in its second weekend to $21 million, finishing second behind A Quiet Place, which was in its third week.
 In its third weekend, the film fell 64% to $7.1 million, finishing fourth.
 It fell 35% in its fourth weekend, grossing $4.6 million and finishing fifth.
 In its fifth weekend, it fell just 27% and grossed $3.3 million and finished seventh.